Code Examples

 A reusable function with proper error handling, rate limit retries, progress logging, and streaming file downloads.
 Supports both polling and webhook modes.

-Webhook alternative: For server-to-server workflows, skip polling entirely by passing a callback_url.
-Atlas will POST the result to your endpoint when the job finishes.
+Webhook alternative: For server-to-server workflows, send X-Callback-URL with the job request.
+Atlas can POST the result to your endpoint when webhook signing is configured; polling remains the fallback.
 See examples 9–10 for receiver code.